adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 ## How to install it?

-* Through Helm Charts created by SUSE
+* Using Helm Charts created by SUSE
 * Deployment of CloudFoundry and UAA server are independent charts
 * Optional deployment of Stratos UI for Cloud Foundry management